Arthur Bryant

 Sir Arthur Wynne Morgan Bryant, (18 February 1899 – 22 January 1985) was an English historian, columnist for The Illustrated London News and man of affairs.
-His books included studies of Samuel Pepys, accounts of English eighteenth- and nineteenth-century history, and a life of George V. Whilst his scholarly reputation has declined somewhat since his death, he continues to be read and to be the subject of detailed historical studies.
-He moved in high government circles, where his works were influential, being the favourite historian of three prime ministers: Winston Churchill, Clement Attlee, and Harold Wilson.
+His books included studies of Samuel Pepys, accounts of English eighteenth- and nineteenth-century history, and a life of George V. He moved in high government circles, where his works were influential, writing histories of three prime ministers: Winston Churchill, Clement Attlee, and Harold Wilson.

 Bryant's historiography was often based on an English romantic exceptionalism drawn from his nostalgia for an idealised agrarian past.
 He hated modern commercial and financial capitalism, he emphasised duty over rights, and he equated democracy with the consent of "fools" and "knaves".

+Whilst his scholarly reputation has declined somewhat since his death, he continues to be read and to be the subject of historical studies.

 Early life

 Arthur Bryant was the son of Sir Francis Morgan Bryant, who was the chief clerk to the Prince of Wales, and wife, Margaret Edmunds.
 His father would later hold a number of offices in the royal secretariat, eventually becoming registrar of the Royal Victorian Order.
 Arthur grew up in a house bordering the Buckingham Palace gardens near the Royal Mews.
 There, he developed a feel for the trappings of traditional British protocol and a strong attachment to the history of England.

 He attended school at Pelham House, Sandgate, and Harrow School where his younger brother the Rev. Philip Henry Bryant later became an assistant Master.
 Though he expected to join the British Army, he won in 1916 a scholarship to Pembroke College, Cambridge.
 Despite that, he joined the Royal Flying Corps and was commissioned as a second lieutenant in October 1917.

 While there, he served in the first squadron to bomb the towns of the Rhineland during the First World War.
 He was for a time the only British subject formally attached to the American Expeditionary Forces' Air Service, to one of its detachments that had arrived in England for training for frontline service.

 In 1919, he read Modern History at Queen's College, Oxford, obtaining distinction in the honours courses offered to ex-servicemen in 1920.